ConnectedLib/connectedlib10/modules/youth-development/section-3-3.md

 ## Executive Function

-Executive function refers to the mental processes that enable us to focus our attention, remember instructions, and to multitask successfully.<sup><a name="7" href="#fn7">7</a></sup>
+Executive function refers to the mental processes that enable us to focus our attention, remember instructions, and to multitask successfully.<sup><a name="7" href="#fn7">7</a></sup> Executive function is associated with the following skills:

-The following are skills associated with executive function.

-- Solve problems
+- Solving problems
-- Filter distractions
+- Filtering distractions
 - Switch gears
-- Make and revise plans
+- Making and revising plans
-- Control impulses
+- Controlling impulses

 In the debate on video games and harmful effects, a common viewpoint is that constant video game playing can lead to problems with executive function.
 Yet, some emerging research findings are showing that action video games, or first-person shooter games like Call of Duty, may provide players with some cognitive advantages.
 Researchers have examined gamers in terms of attention and improved ability to track objects.
 Daphne Bavelier, a cognitive scientist at the University of Rochester, says that her findings suggest that action video game players may be better than non-gamers with: